Masynchin/ndnt/README.md

 ### Basic

-Here is how you inspect indentation of all current directory programming files:
+Here is how you can inspect indentation of all current directory programming files:

 ~~~shell
 ndnt